top of page

 I filed complaints with regulatory agencies, sought legal advice, and even connected with others who had similar experiences.
 The stress and uncertainty were overwhelming.
 I had no idea if I would ever recover my money.

-What I Discovered About Novo
+What I Discovered About Novo: Dissecting the E-E-A-T Failures

 As I dug deeper, I found disturbing truths about Novo: